Truongphi20/inequaltion/README.md

 As we can also see in Example 1, when adding the extrema condition P, only the above two solutions are satisfied.

 #### Run example 3
-Not stopping there, if we add one more extrema condition that a-b must be minimal.
+Not stopping there, if we add one more extrema condition that $a-b$ must be minimal.
 We have an inequalities system as follows:

 $$
 \left\{ {\begin{array}{*{20}{l}}